gdsestimating/three-dxf/README.md

 # three-dxf-loader

 **three-dxf-loader** is a cross platform DXF file loader for THREE.js.
-It takes URL of a DXF file and creates THREE.js mesh entities.
-It internally uses Dxf-Parser for parsing and then renders them using THREE.js.
-It's out of the box usable with react-three-fibre.
+It takes URL of a DXF file as input and returns THREE.js mesh entities.
+It internally uses dxf-parser for parsing DXF file.
+This library works out of the box with cross platform react-native and react-three-fibre.

 #### Install
 ```
-yarn add three-dxf-loader
+yarn add three-dxf-loader three
 ```
 or
 ```
-npm i three-dxf-loader
+npm i three-dxf-loader three
 ```

 #### Usage